 - Ensure risk management frameworks include AI-specific considerations, ensuring mitigation and controls are implemented when risks are identified.

-- Ensure AI use cases are tracked and monitored through the internal register across the AI lifecycle.
+- Ensure AI use cases undergo an assurance process and re tracked and monitored through the internal register across the AI lifecycle.

 - Ensure AI use across the department is visible, to support the effective governance, assurance, reporting and risk management of use cases.